-\ Data added for Metadata.
-Content Blocking
+^{} Data added for Metadata, Content Blocking and suspension of service

 Number of customers affected: For access to metadata it must be emphasised that the same request may request information on a single customer or several, so currently has not been possible to make a valid estimate.
 For content blocking will affect all customers who want to access the blocked url.